-Try the input /pat/ with this grammar:

-MAX " APPENDIX " C/NUC " CODA " DEP

-You will find this grammar in the "Ranking" page, under the "Open" tab.
+Try the input /pat/ with this grammar: MAX " \APPENDIX " \C/NUC " \CODA " DEP You will find this grammar in the "Ranking" page, under the "Open" tab.

-- (14) The derivation starts with a trivial one-link chain, which contains the fully faithful candidate (= the input as syllabified by the grammar). - (15) The fully faithful candidate goes through one round of application of the phonological operations: deletion of a single segment, epenthesis of a single segment (a or 7), change of one feature (+ to or vice versa).
+- (14) The derivation starts with a trivial one-link chain, which contains the fully faithful candidate (= the input as syllabified by the grammar). - (15) The fully faithful candidate goes through one round of application of the phonological operations: deletion of a single segment, epenthesis of a single segment (2 or ?), change of one feature (+ to or vice versa).
 Whenever the output of an operation is more harmonic than the fully faithful candidate, a two-link chain is created.

-Add VTV to your grammar to see inter-vocalic voicing.
+Add \VTV to your grammar to see inter-vocalic voicing.